David Low, MS PhD DTh, Spiritual Counseling, Philadelphia, No Insurance

 What types of customers have you worked with?

 All kinds, over the years... lots of minorites and hispanics in substance abuse experience (as well as whites of course), some couples, and mostly white and some AAmerican women in dreamwork.
 Lots of college students from teaching days, as well.
-Most of my clients now tend to be people in their 20s and 30s dealing with anxiety AND deeper philosophical issues (again, often without realizing it).
+Most of my clients now tend to be people in their 30s thru 60s, dealing with anxiety, depression etc., AND deeper philosophical issues (again, often without realizing it).

 Describe a recent event you are fond of.

-The other day, a client really got how her dream was telling her to accept her daugher's choice of husband, and her own strained relationship with this son-in-law, as her karma, and not as her fault.
-She almost came to tears.
+The other day, a client really got how her dream was telling her to accept her daugher's choice of husband, and her own strained relationship with this son-in-law, as her KARMA, and not as HER FAULT.
+She came to tears realizing it was simply what life had in store for her, and not something that she caused or contributed to.
 Another recently cried for a half-hour as a result of understandings connected with doing his first meditation--on his own!--after I taught him the technique.
-Also, I'd have to say seeing two people rediscover how they really do love and respect each other, once you get them communicating again.
+Also, I'd have to say that, in general, it's great to see two people rediscover how they really do love and respect each other, once you get them communicating again!

 Plus, I've seen lots of CBT situations, etc. which are less dramatic but just as meaningful to clients.